 Where do bongos live?

-Bongos are only found in rain forests with dense undergrowth across tropical Africa.
-Specifically, they are found in the Lowland Rain Forest of West Africa and the Congo Basin to the Central African Republic and Southern Sudan.
+They are only found in rainforests with dense undergrowth across tropical Africa.
+Specifically, they are found in the lowland rainforests of West Africa and the Congo Basin to the Central African Republic and southern Sudan.
+They thrive at the forest edge and in new growth areas that occur after disturbances.

 View Africa | Habitat